bioimage-io/bioimageio-chatbot/README.md

 ## Using the Chatbot

 We are providing a public chatbot service for you to try out.
-Please sign up [here](https://forms.gle/fEnj68Rxut1VUX1Y8) to get access to the chatbot.
-After approval, you will receive an email from us with detailed instructions on how to access the chatbot.
+You can access the chatbot [here](https://chat.bioimage.io/chat).

 Please note that the chatbot is still in beta and is being actively developed.
 See the [Disclaimer for BioImage.IO Chatbot](./docs/DISCLAIMER.md).